 These writing ideas were part of my Writing for Life: Public and Private Worlds for those seniors completing the English Studies course of the NSW HSC.
-Their are opportunities to include the study of novels within this course, and although a little dated, Raw by Scott Monk (first published in 1998) certainly engages many students.
-These images of Mungindi certainly make the novel come alive, but combined with extracts from the novel, students could continue to write creatively.
+There are opportunities to include the study of novels within this course, and although a little dated, Raw by Scott Monk (first published in 1998) certainly engages many students.
+These images of Mungindi make the novel come alive, but combined with extracts from the text, students could continue to write creatively.

 Consider Monk’s description:

 A small town of less than a thousand people, it had died about twenty years ago but no one had told the locals.
 The main street stretched with about about a dozen verandahed shops, while the rest were lined with scores of raised single-storey houses capped with corrugated roofs.
 A handful of couples and farmers travelled past in their dusty utes, trucks and station wagons, but not in any rush.
 A teenage mother and father pushed their child along a footpath in a stroller – the only young people Brett could spot.
 To the right, two lost travellers looked over the bank of a twisting river called the Barwon that marked the state border, before their friend came back with the right directions.

 Brett Dalton, the ‘tough guy’ protagonist, arrives in town via a police escort to be placed in a juvenile detention centre.
 His perspective of Mungindi is deliberately negative.
 Students could complete these activities: